Azure/multi-agent-content-creation/README.md

 - **Stylist** gives feedback about curiosity of the article, use of writing tools (questions, action words etc.) and maintaining engagement
 - **Editor** gives feedback about the flow and tonality of the article
 ![image](https://github.com/duihub/multi-agent-text-generation/assets/117650819/5c71bb51-6239-4548-9107-f57a4b234bc0)
-Autogen is used as the LLM agent framework in this repository.
+AutoGen is used as the LLM agent framework in this repository.

 ## Multi-Agent Frameworks